-However, without a pre-nup it will be difficult to prove to the court what the inital intentions of the couple were at the start of the marriage.
+However, without a prenup it will be difficult to prove to the court what the initial intentions of the couple were at the start of the marriage/civil partnership.
 When people marry without a prenup, they commit to the sharing principle.
 Without a pre or post nup this is 50/50, unless the court can be convinced otherwise.

 If either party seeks to renege on the pre-nup following separation, the court will then consider the pre-nup and determine whether to uphold or depart from it.
 That is why it is vital the document is properly prepared and specific criteria met..

-Should I use a prenup lawyer to help me with a pre-marriage agreement?
+Should I use a prenup lawyer to help me with a pre-marriage/pre-registration agreement?

 Yes, an experienced prenup lawyer will be able to draw up a UK prenuptial agreement that can be taken into account by the courts, therefore giving you the best chances of protecting your financial assets.
 For this to happen, a pre-marriage agreement must meet specific criteria.

-- The prenup agreement must have been made at least 28 days before the date of marriage
+- The prenup agreement must have been made at least 28 days before the date of marriage/civil partnership

 - Neither party was under duress, nor forced to sign the pre-marriage agreement against their will